Carmen Lucila Crexell

 Carmen Lucila Crexell (born 10 August 1972) is an Argentine politician, currently serving as a National Senator for Neuquén Province since 2013.
 She is a member of the Neuquén People's Movement (MPN).
+In June 2024, Crexell was part of a national scandal when she announced, before the voting of the "Law of Bases and Starting Points for the Freedom of Argentines" (or Bases Law) proposed by President Javier Milei's administration took place in the Senate, that she would change her —initially negative— vote to a positive one while at the same time the government officially recommended her to occupy a seat as an Ambassador to UNESCO, in an apparent exchange for her positive vote on the project.
+Shortly after the Senate session and approval of the new Bases Law, Milei's administration officially admitted (through declarations of former party whip and current Deputy Oscar Zago) that Crexell's appointment to UNESCO was indeed a reward for her positive vote for the law, also considering in that regard that "there was no corruption" and that the alleged political deal was "part of the agreements and consensus" of the government with National Senators.
+Simultaneously, Crexell was prosecuted for bribery and the case ended up in judge Ariel Lijo's court.

 Early life and education

 Crexell was born on 10 August 1972 in Bahía Blanca, Buenos Aires Province, and grew up in San Martín de los Andes.
 Her father was Guillermo Crexell, a businessman, and her mother was Luz María Sapag, a politician and scion of the Sapag family, one of Neuquén's most important political families.

 Luz Sapag was also a Senator for Neuquén from 2001 to 2007, as was Crexell's grandfather, Elías Sapag.
 Guillermo Crexell was murdered in 1995 by two of his employees, while Luz died in 2010 in a car accident.

 Crexell studied Public Relations at the Argentine University of Enterprise, graduating in 2001.
 She also completed a law degree from the same university in 2019.